LEGALLY REVIEWED BY:

 How Long Does a Utility Patent Last?

 In the United States, a utility patent is generally granted for 20 years from the date the patent application is filed.
-Determining the term of a patent can be complicated if you have more than one patent filing date and it is important for any inventor to realize that there are periodic fees that must be paid in order to maintain the enforceability of the patent.
+Determining the term of a patent can be complicated if you have more than one patent filing date, and it is important for any inventor to realize that there are periodic fees that must be paid in order to maintain the enforceability of the patent.
+As a patent holder, it is important to be aware of the periodic fees required to maintain the enforceability of the patent.

 Work With an Attorney for Help With Your Patent